 To read about doing vegetarian in Cambodia click here

 Variations of Cambodian Fried Noodles

-So, when I first wrote about Cambodian fried noodles the article managed to rank really well, but I was also told off by my Khmer friends, for whilst lort cha is the most popular of Cambodian fried noodles, there are other variations that fit into the Khmer Fried Noodle category, which I will cover a few of here.
+As mentioned, when I first wrote about Cambodian fried noodles the article managed to rank really well, but I was also told off by my Khmer friends, for whilst lort cha is the most popular of Cambodian fried noodle, there are other variations that fit into the Khmer Fried Noodle category, which I will cover a few of here.

 Mi Cha (មីឆា) – When we talk about Cambodian Fried Noodles the correct translation would really be Mi Cha, Mi meaning noodle, fried being Cha.
 Within this family you get curly noodles, yellow noodles, rates style noodles, and of course – soft rice noodle AKA Lort Cha.

 Regardless of the variation you tend to get the same choices as to what to add and the condiments that go with it, which we will get to later.

 Cambodian fried noodles are literally everywhere, and can be as expensive as you like.
 Fine-Dining, or western establishments that have a Khmer menu will usually have a Khmer Fried Noodle dish as part of the menu.
 You can obviously get it at Khmer restaurants, but the best places to eat Cambodian fried noodles are either at specialist street food style restaurants, or better still from food carts that travel around selling pretty much just fried noodles.

 To read about my love of Chinese fried noodles click here .

 Cambodian stir-fried noodles are the absolute bomb, and the easiest goto food when you are in Cambodia.
 As I have said fried noodles come in a lot of shapes and forms, with the Cambodian style having much more in common with Cantonese cuisine, which shows in how rich the gravy-like flavoring is!